-Trump tongue trick lands Seattle TV station Q13 FOX in hot water; editor fired
+Q13 FOX staffer fired after TV station airs altered Trump video

 More common these days, however, are images altered by social-media users and circulated to stoke political ire, as the Gonzalez video did; to spread misinformation or disinformation; to target and harass particular people.
 For example, a recent Washington Post story explained how realistic-looking pornographic videos are being digitally generated to humiliate women.
 A fake sex tape, with “Wonder Woman” star Gal Gadot’s face swapped onto someone else’s body, circulated in 2017.

-These forgeries, known as “deep fakes,” can be hard to spot.
-BuzzFeed and Quartz have published guides to help you sort fact from fiction.

 Researchers at the University of Washington’s Paul G. Allen School of Computer Science & Engineering said in 2017 that they had developed algorithms that allow a user to turn audio clips into “lip-synced video.”

 The UW’s technology is different from the tools that would have been used to doctor the Trump video that aired on Q13.
 But the announcement raised immediate concerns about the potential for malicious uses.
 One of the UW researchers defended the invention in a TED talk last year.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.